By Dr. Adam M. Cramer, PT, DPT

-Some patients tell me anecdotally that by standing and going through their stretching routines each morning and afternoon of their work days, they feel refreshed and re-energized when they return to their tasks.
-Other who previously had trouble sleeping reported that a pre-bedtime stretching session prompted a better, deeper sleep.
+Some patients tell me anecdotally that by standing and going through their stretching routines each morning and afternoon of their workdays, they feel refreshed and re-energized when they return to their tasks.
+Others who previously had trouble sleeping reported that a pre-bedtime stretching session prompted a better, deeper sleep.
 That may be linked to its release of endorphins, the feel-good hormone.

 Stretching also firms up your posture and increases your stamina as the blood flows to your extremities.
 In fact, it promotes better blood circulation and this is good for your health overall.

 The health benefits I have already mentioned have been well chronicled for some time, but there are other good effects that we have only gotten to know about in the last few years as more and more research has accumulated on the impact of stretching on the body.

 For example, a 2007 study1 published in the Archives of Internal Medicine revealed that women with fibromyalgia may experience significantly improved daily function and fewer symptoms after taking part in a stretching program that also included walking and strength training.